 Recognizing that extremely low literacy among the Waala contributed the most to the barriers between the Waala people and their New Testament, the missionaries began teaching literacy classes simultaneously with their translation work.
 Many of the young men who attended these reading classes became both vital literacy teachers and faithful church leaders.
 As they brought literacy classes to neighboring villages, these new literacy teachers also became evangelists and helped plant churches in these villages.
 One missionary wrote, “Through our Baptist Mid-Missions’ literacy program we have reached thirty-four villages.
 Literacy classes were held during the dry season of 1993 in twenty-four villages.
 Approximately 460 students attended.
 We are awed by the tremendous growth in the literacy program.
 We have distributed 4,000 New Testaments… These books may get dirty and worn, but they will not collect dust from lack of use.”

 BI adopted the Old Testament translation project in 1994.
 The remarkably cheerful Hamidu Insah, who has suffered with paraplegia since his teens, became the main translator.
-During this time, Solomon Dansieh assisted in translation and compiled a Waali dictionary, which provided significant help to literacy efforts.
+During this time, Solomon Dansieh assisted in translation and compiled a Waalii dictionary, which provided significant help to literacy efforts.
 He brought his dictionary to BI, who eventually published it in 2016.
 The Waalii are also recipients of an audio New Testament and Gospel of Mark video from Faith Comes By Hearing.

 To download this Scripture to your Android device, click this logo: